111 Landing Page Examples – The Ultimate Guide [UPDATE 2021]

-Car companies and retailers often create landing pages based on templates to reduce creation time and maintain visual consistency.
+Car companies often create landing pages based on templates to reduce creation time and maintain visual consistency.
 Of course, that doesn’t mean all their landing pages are the same.
 With countless means of customization, each one has its own flavor.

 When you publish a landing page and you know exactly when it’s supposed to end, why not take care of the start and finish beforehand?
 With a scheduler, you just set the start and end dates you’ve got one less thing to worry about.
 To make it even better, there is an option to redirect traffic to a different web address after the campaign ends.

 Another benefit of using landing pages is that it’s a quick way of creating an additional offer for select types of customers.
 Repeat customers, new social media followers or newsletter subscribers – all these groups might be the recipients of an exclusive deal.

 Event landing pages are mostly about one thing: registration.
 As such, having an appropriate form is key here, one without too many fields to fill out.
 Usually, there is only one form on the whole landing page, but it is supported by CTA’s spread around the page.
 Each CTA can be linked to the form.